Hunspell token filter

 └── <locale>_custom.dic

-The following example loads a Hunspell dictionary from the package directory <OS_PATH_CONF>/analyzers/pkg-1234/hunspell/en_US/:
+The following example loads a Hunspell dictionary from <OS_PATH_CONF>/analyzers/my-dict/hunspell/en_US/:

 PUT /my_index